-"HE WHO PLANTS A TREE, PLANTS HOPE!" - Lucy Larcom. ★
+"HE WHO PLANTS A TREE, PLANTS HOPE!" - Lucy Larcon. ★

-"SHOP WITH A COP - 2018"
+"SHOP WITH A COP - 2019"

-On December 13, 2018, Fremont Police Department hosted the 6th Annual Shop With A Cop Program.
-This program provides holiday assistance to low income families that reside in Newaygo County and this year's Program was an overwhelming success.
-We were able to partner up 110 of the county's less fortunate children with participating officers, from the Fremont City Police, Grant City Police, Newaygo City Police, White Cloud City Police, Hesperia Police Department, Newaygo County Sheriff, and Michigan State Police - Hart Post, Oceana County Sheriff and Gratiot County Sheriff Departments.
+On December 12, 2019, Fremont Police Department hosted the 7th Annual Shop With A Cop Program.
+This program provides holiday assistance to low income families that reside in Newaygo County.
+This year's Shop With A Cop Program was, once again, an overwhelming success.
+We were able to partner 131 of the county's less fortunate children with participating officers from the Fremont City Police, Grant City Police, Newaygo City Police, White Cloud City Police, Hesperia Police Department, Newaygo County Sheriff, Michigan State Police - Hart Post, and Oceana County Sheriff.
+Each family also received a Christmas ham and a \$30 gift card to Bills Shop-N-Save to finish their Christmas dinner.

-Each child was partnered with a uniformed police officer and taken on a Christmas shopping trip throughout the Fremont Walmart store and given the choice to buy Christmas presents for themselves and family members.
-Seeing the children interacting with uniformed officers was an inspiring sight and wouldn't be a success without the many community volunteers that come to wrap all the gifts and take photos to capture all the happenings and happy faces.
+Each child was partnered with a uniformed police officer and taken on a \$125 Christmas shopping trip at Wal-mart and given the choice to buy Christmas presents for themselves and/or family members.
+Seeing the children interacting with uniformed officers is always an inspiring sight.

-We would like to thank all the sponsors who make this day possible for the last 6 years, because without the generous support from businesses and individuals, this program would not be possible.
-It's great to see how much a community can come together to make a program like this happen and be such a big success!
+We would like to thank all the sponsors who have made this day possible for the last 7 years.
+Without the generous support from businesses and individuals, this program would not be possible.
+It's great to see how much a community can come together to make a program like this happen and be such a big success!!